samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 A traveler in the Astral Plane can move by simply thinking about moving, but distance has little meaning.
 In combat, though, a creature has a Fly Speed (in feet) equal to 5 times its Intelligence score and can hover.

 Just as movement is accomplished by the power of thought, all that is required to find one’s destination is to think about it.
-As long as the destination is somewhere in the Astral Plane (or in Wildspace, as described below)—such as “the nearest githyanki outpost,” “the nearest color pool leading to the Abyss,” or “the Wildspace system of Realmspace”—thinking about a place makes the creature aware of the most direct route to that location.
+As long as the destination is somewhere in the Astral Plane (or in Wildspace, as described below)—such as "the nearest githyanki outpost," "the nearest color pool leading to the Abyss," or "the Wildspace system of Realmspace"—thinking about a place makes the creature aware of the most direct route to that location.
 The creature doesn’t know how long the journey will take or how perilous it will be, just which direction to go in.

 The DM decides how long it takes to get to a desired destination.
 A trek to a specific location—a particular Wildspace system or Astral outpost, for example—might take 4d6 days.
 For a more general location, such as a color pool leading to a specified plane, the journey might take 1d4 × 10 hours.